endel/lazy-assets/README.md

 lazy-assets
 ===

-An opinionated and simple yet powerful build-system approach.
+An opinionated and simple build-system approach.

 Requirements
 ---